radheshpai87/YSCAM/README.md

 - NumPy, pandas
 - scikit-learn
 - Flask & Flask-CORS
-- PyMuPDF, python-docx, pytesseract, Pillow (for document processing)
+- PyMuPDF, python-docx, Pillow, requests (for document processing and OCR)
 - NLTK

 See `requirements.txt` for a complete list.